 Besides the danger of puppies biting on people, they pose a risk of ruining your stuff such as shoes and bags by chewing on them.
 Wondering how to stop a puppy from chewing on things?
+You can consider these basic dog training tips or try the technique below.
 This tip works well for both a puppy that bites and a puppy that chews on things.

 One effective way to get your puppy to stop biting is to give it alternative items to chew on.
 Since the puppy understands that biting you is painful and unwelcome, and could lead to you revoking its play time, it will be more thoughtful the next time it tries to bite.
 However, chewing is still a natural aspect of a puppy, so you want to let it know that it’s okay to do so, but only when done on the right things.